Patrick2562/mtasa-pAttach/README.md

 | **Element**        | Element which you want to make visible or invisible.    |
 | **State**          | Visibility status. (true = invisible / false = visible) |

-**Returns:** Returns true if visibility was successfully changed, false otherwise. (only on client side)
+**Returns:** Returns true if visibility was successfully changed, false otherwise.

 ## **isAttached**